What Are the Most Commonly Used Drugs in San Antonio?

 Among the remaining illicit drugs, only cocaine is still used by a statistically significant percentage of San Antonio area residents.
 Thankfully, cocaine use has been declining; its days as a significant factor on the local drug scene appear to be numbered.

-Drug abuse statistics in San Antonio have been in flux; but regardless of an addict’s drug of choice, treatment services are available and can make a positive impact.
+Drug abuse statistics in San Antonio have been in flux.
+Regardless of an addict’s drug of choice, treatment services are available in San Antonio and can make a positive impact.
 Recovery from addiction is never easy, but it is a realistic hope for men and women who are truly ready to make a long-term commitment to sobriety and overall wellness.

 “Drug Use in San Antonio, Texas” – Health Street